Dusteh/Alarm/README.md

 where [TIME] is a hour:minute combination on the 24hr clock.

-Reminder to mysel, this is for NODE!
+Reminder to myself, this is for NODE!